temt-ceo/ZFNet-MLP-Mix/samples/michigan/Stanford University/Strategic-Network-Formation.md

 c) The empty network
 d) None of the above
 -> d.
 In this case, σ-σ^2 = 0.25 and σ + (n-2)σ^2/2 = 1.125, and c=1 is in between of those two.
 Therefore the star networks are (uniquely) efficient.

+【Pairwise Stability in the Connections Model】
+Consider a symmetric version of the Connections Model in a society with n = 7 people and σ = 0.5.
+For which of the following costs c are star networks pairwise stable?
+a) 0.8
+b) 0.4
+c) 0.6
+d) 0.2
+-> σ - σ^2 < c < σ ...  σ - σ^2 = 0.25.
+So..
+0.25 < c < 0.5.
+Then b.

 【Externalities】
 In the picture, consider adding a link 12 to the network g = {13, 24}.